yiisoft/yii2/docs/guide/rest.md

 For each module serving a major version, it should include the resource classes and the controller classes serving for that specific version.
 To better separate code responsibility, you may keep a common set of base resource and controller classes, and subclass them in each individual version module.
 Within the subclasses, implement the concrete code such as `Model::fields()`.

-As a result, your code may be organized like the following:
+Your code may be organized like the following:

 ```
 api/